‘Shameless’ star Tina Malone nearly escapes jail after posting info of 2 year old James Bulger’s murderer

 Social Media post

-Last year Tina Malone had posted a picture of James Bulger's killer, Jon Venables as an adult, which is against the law of life-long anonymity injunction, to which both the killers are signed.
-The post also had included Venables' fiancée’s identity.
+Last year Tina Malone posted a picture of James Bulger's killer, Jon Venables as an adult, which is against the law of life-long anonymity injunction, to which both the killers are signed.
+The post also included Venables' fiancée’s identity.

-Breaching such High Court order carries a maximum penalty of two years in jail.
+Breaching such a High Court order carries a maximum penalty of two years in jail.
 While on the court, Adam Speker, Malone’s barrister said that she understood Venables had been given anonymity for his protection when released from prison.

 Credit: Sun (Robert Thompson, Jon Venables)